 - Titanium dental implants have a lower failure rate than their ceramic counterparts.

-- Titanium allows for more customization of the angle of the root vs abutment of the implant.
+- Titanium allows for more customization of the angle of the root vs abutment of the implant more easily than in ceramic implants.

 A Cincinnati Oral Surgeon Offering Ceramic Dental Implants to Eligible Patients